MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * Save it to a ***Storage Account*** for archival or manual inspection.
 You can specify the retention time (in days) using the Log Profile.
 * Query it via PowerShell Cmdlet, CLI, or REST API.

 ### LAB 1 - Who scale your app service plan ( 5 minutes)

-**Prerequisite:** Change you app service plan from Free tier to D1 Shared
+**Prerequisite:** Change your app service plan from Free tier to D1 Shared

-**Scenario**: You are reviewing your Azure subscription bill like you do every month but this time you're saw a sudden increase of your subscription total.
+**Scenario**: You are reviewing your Azure subscription bill like you do every month but this time you're seeing a sudden increase of your subscription total.
 Someone scaled up your service plan from a Free tier to a D1 Shared but you just don't recall that you've made that change.

 **Goal:** Query the Activity Log in the Azure portal

 * Step 1 : Go on Azure portal and choose the Azure Monitor landing page
 * Step 2: Select Activity log the navigation pan
-* Step 3: Use the filter to search changes that occured during the last month for you service plan.
+* Step 3: Use the filter to search changes that occurred during the last month for your service plan.
 * Step 4: Observe : A scale was done on [date] by [user].

 ![Lab 1 Result](Media/UpdateHostingPlan.PNG)